Juvenile Indigent Defense Delivery System

 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Iowa:

-- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the youth is charged in adult court, Iowa Code § 232.2(5);
+- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a youth’s 18th birthday; after age 18, the youth is charged in adult court.
+Iowa Code Ann. § 232.2(5).

-- If the child and juvenile court services determine that the child should remain under the guidance of a juvenile court officer, the juvenile court may provide follow-up services until the child is 21.
-However, a child who remains under the guidance of juvenile court services after age 18 will be prosecuted as an adult for any subsequent alleged offenses.
-Iowa Code § 232.8(4A).
+- If the youth and juvenile court services determine that the youth should remain under the guidance of a juvenile court officer, the juvenile court may provide follow-up services until the youth is 21.
+Iowa Code Ann. § 232.8(5)(a).
+However, a youth who remains under the guidance of juvenile court services after age 18 will be prosecuted as an adult for any subsequent alleged offenses.
+Iowa Code Ann. § 232.8(5)(b).

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Iowa has two ways that juveniles can be prosecuted as adults:
+Iowa has two ways that youth can be prosecuted as adults:

-- Court has discretion to hold waiver hearing to transfer juvenile to adult court upon motion of prosecution or child.
-Iowa Code § 232.45.
+- Discretionary Waiver: The court has discretion to hold a waiver hearing to transfer youth to adult court upon agreement and motion by the prosecution and youth.
+Iowa Code Ann. § 232.45.

-- Statutory exclusion: mandatory for youth age 16 and older for certain felonies unless the adult court transfers jurisdiction back to juvenile court for good cause.
-Iowa Code § 232.8(c).
+- Statutory Exclusion: Youth age 16 and older alleged to have committed certain felonies are excluded from juvenile court unless the adult court transfers jurisdiction back to juvenile court for good cause.
+Iowa Code Ann. § 232.8(1)(c).

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.